Church In Halifax – Explore Your 5 Best Options

 Two Reminders of the explosion in the cathedral are the west gallery window and a piece of window frame wedged above the war memorial arch in the entrance area.
 One of the gallery windows in the church is immortalized in the shape of men’s faces during the disaster, which is most enigmatic.

-From 1749 to 1787, St. Paul’s Church in Halifax was under the jurisdiction of the diocese.
-St. Paul’s Church has a huge collection of diamond-shaped hatchments displayed on the church’s wall.
+Although several attempts were made to wipe the face off the glass, the face is still engraved.
+St. Paul’s Church has a vast collection of diamond-shaped hatchments on the church’s wall.

 4. St. Matthew’s United Church